 Read: Best Scuba diving destinations in the world!

-I landed in the Maldives airport, and after a couple of hours, I found myself in Maafushi island.
+I landed at the Maldives airport, and after a couple of hours, I found myself on Maafushi island.
 This small island of just around 1km in length was going to be my home for a week.
 I was traveling with a bunch of eight people.
-As far as planned trips go, this one had no fixed itinerary, no guide or no one else representing them.
+As far as planned trips go, this one had no fixed itinerary, no guide, or no one else representing them.
 We were pretty much on our own, except that the stay and the dive trips were booked prior.
 So, it was ideal for me, as a traveler, that I had the freedom to venture out on my own if I wanted to and yet have a bunch of fun people for company while diving.

-The main agenda for me to visit the Maldives, of course, was getting certified on scuba diving.
+The main agenda for me to visit the Maldives, of course, was getting certified in scuba diving.
 But soon I found out that Maafushi island has a thriving water sports culture, and there are ample watersports you can try in the Maldives.

-Maafushi island Hotels & Guesthouses
+Maafushi Island Hotels & Guesthouses

 Learning Scuba Diving